terrific-live/timeline-experience-example/integration-guide.md

 - **Temporary URLs**: The current URLs for both the JavaScript file and iframe source are temporary for testing purposes.
 - **URL Updates**: You will need to update these URLs with the final production URLs when provided.
 - **No Additional Configuration**: Once the correct URLs are in place, the integration should work without further
-- **WIP: we are still working on fine tunning the experience.
+- **WIP**: we are still working on fine tunning the experience.
 This guidance provided to you to see how integration should work. configuration.

 ## Additional Notes
-- used timeline in the example is taken from the [store provided to your content editors from our staging environment](https://staging.terrific.live/reshet13/manage/assets-library?timelineId=5VKPd0aAyy98dI5j6o4Z)
+- timeline in the example is taken from the [store provided to your content editors from our staging environment](https://staging.terrific.live/reshet13/manage/assets-library?timelineId=5VKPd0aAyy98dI5j6o4Z)
 - redirect link of the home page carousel click is taken from the timeline settings on our platform, which agreed to be populated by your content editors.
 We will always take the last one as the one to use in the redirect link.

 ## Troubleshooting